AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 address, then it doesn't matter how it is passed and by copy is just as fast as by reference.
 That's why the language gives the choice to the compiler.
-Although the language does not mandate that large parameters be passed by reference, any reasonable implementation will do the right thing.
+Although the language does not mandate that large parameters be passed by reference, any reasonable compiler will do the right thing.

 The modes do have an effect, but not in determining how the parameters are passed.
 Their effect, for parameters passed by value, is to